 The most common location for arthritis to develop in the foot is at the base of your big toe.
 This is called the metatarsophalangeal (MTP) joint.
 Also known as “stiff big toe,” arthritis of the MTP joint often causes a bump on the top of your foot that may resemble a bunion or callus.

 The MTP joint bends with every step you take, so this type of arthritis can make walking very painful.
-Fortunately, the team at Texas Orthopaedic Associates, LLP, offers advanced treatments for arthritis of the MTP joint, including the Cartiva synthetic cartilage implant procedure.
+Fortunately, the team at Texas Orthopaedic Associates, offers advanced treatments for arthritis of the MTP joint, including the Cartiva synthetic cartilage implant procedure.

-First, your expert physician at Texas Orthopaedic Associates, LLP, performs a comprehensive physical exam and reviews your symptoms and medical history.
+First, your expert physician at Texas Orthopaedic Associates, performs a comprehensive physical exam and reviews your symptoms and medical history.
 They may also take diagnostic imaging tests, such as an in-office X-ray or MRI.

 Then, they recommend the best course of treatment for your particular condition and lifestyle demands.
 Depending on your unique needs, treatment for foot pain may include:

-If your condition is severe or doesn’t improve with conservative treatment, the team at Texas Orthopaedic Associates, LLP, may recommend surgery.
+If your condition is severe or doesn’t improve with conservative treatment, the team at Texas Orthopaedic Associates, may recommend surgery.

-For expert care in all types of foot pain, call Texas Orthopaedic Associates, LLP, or schedule your appointment online today.
+For expert care in all types of foot pain, call Texas Orthopaedic Associates, or schedule your appointment online today.